-Benjamin Butler was the third ranking major general of volunteers appointed by Lincoln.
-His policies regarding slaves as contraband so they could have freedom, his administration of occupied New Orleans, his ineffectual leadership in the Bermuda Hundred Campaign, and the fiasco of Fort Fisher rank him as one of the most controversial political generals of the war.
-Butler was the first Eastern Union General to declare runaway Virginia slaves “contraband of war”; refusing to return them to their masters.
+Let’s take a look at some of the political generals.
+The most prominent was Ben Butler of Massachusetts.
+Although he sympathized with the South, Butler stated that “I was always a friend of southern rights but an enemy of southern wrongs”.
+Butler was appointed as a major-general in the Union Army.
+His policies regarding slaves as contraband so they could be treated as free men, his administration of occupied New Orleans, his ineffectual leadership in the Bermuda Hundred Campaign, and the fiasco of Fort Fisher rank him as one of the most controversial political generals of the war.